openfisca/openfisca-ops/README.md

 ## Passwords

-Access to shared services (`OVH`, `Twitter`, etc.) must be done through individual accounts, to which the management is delegated.
+Access to shared services (OVH, PyPI, X…) must be done through individual accounts, to which management is delegated.

 However, some systems do not support delegation, or it can sometimes be helpful to get administrator access to master accounts.